Equations defining probability tree models: An implicit characterisation of staged trees

-First, in statistical inference the system of polynomial equations specified in \cref{thm:implicit} is well known.
-A ratio of probabilities is often called an \emph{odds ratio} and identifications of odds ratios are frequently used tools in Bayesian inference and gambling~\citep{Smith.2010}.
-Under certain conditions it can be favourable to elicit odds ratios rather than probability distributions in order to specify a model using domain expertise \citep{Garthwaite.etal.2005}.
+First, in statistical inference the generators of the ideal of model invariants specified in \cref{thm:implicit} is well known.
+A ratio of probabilities is often called an \emph{odds ratio} and identifications of odds ratios are frequently used tools in Bayesian inference.
+For instance, under certain conditions it can be favourable to elicit odds ratios rather than probability distributions in order to specify a model using domain expertise \citep{Garthwaite.etal.2005}.
 Odds ratios naturally appear when analysing conditional independences in contingency tables \citep{Altham.1969,Altham.1970b,Altham.1970a} and models determined by this type of constraints are now well studied.
-Because of the correspondence of odds-ratio equations to vanishing $2\times 2$ minors of contingency tables, these results have also been of interest to the community of algebraic statistics \citep{Drton.etal.2009}.
+Because of the correspondence of odds-ratio equations to vanishing $2\times 2$ minors of contingency tables, these results have also been of interest to the community of algebraic statistics \citep[and references therein]{Drton.etal.2009}.

-Second, in contrast to other implicit model characterisations---such as those obtained by \citet{Geiger.etal.2006} which are reviewed and extended in the following section--- the odds-ratio equations which fully characterise a staged tree model can simply be read from any staged tree graph.
-See \cref{fig:oddsratios} for an example.
-Thus there is a simple (visual) algorithm for passing from a parametric to an implicit specification of a staged tree model, making it unnecessary to invert a given parametrisation or to employ implicitisation methods such as Gr\"{o}bner bases from computational algebraic geometry.
-When checking whether any set of atomic probabilities factorises according to a given tree, we then only need to substitute the given values into the equation specified in \cref{thm:implicit} and check whether these evaluate to zero.
-An extensive discussion of this procedure can be found in \citet[Section~2.3]{Goergen.2017}.
+Second, in contrast to other implicit model characterisations---such as those obtained by \citet{Geiger.etal.2006} which are reviewed and extended in the following section---in the present work we give the odds-ratio equations of a staged tree model a combinatorial description that can be directly read from the tree as seen in \cref{ex:3trees}.
+This is the strong point of staged trees: not only do they provide a purely graphical tool to fully specify a very general statistical model but they \emph{also} provide a purely graphical tool from which we can immediately read all of the equations defining that model.
+This is not the case for the usual directed (and undirected) graphical models.
+We reiterate this point in an example developed over \cref{sect:example} which compares algebraic characterizations of different statistical models.
+Furthermore, the characterization in \cref{thm:implicit} of the distributions in the interior of the probability simplex which factor according to the model can be interpreted as a version of the Hammersley-Clifford theorem for staged trees.
+Thus when checking whether any set of atomic probabilities factorises according to a given tree, we only need to substitute the given values into the equation specified in \cref{thm:implicit} and check whether these evaluate to zero.
+A discussion of this procedure can be found in \citet[Section~2.3]{Goergen.2017} and its use in model selection is discussed in \citet{Geiger.etal.2001}.